 - Membrane sweeping, where your midwife does a vaginal examination and puts a finger into your cervix, sweeping it round in a circular motion to try to separate the membranes from the cervix.
 It has the best chance of working if your cervix is already soft and ready for labour.

 - Prostaglandin gel or pessary - this aims to soften your cervix and prepare it for labour.
 The medication is put high into the vagina.

 - Oxytocin with/or without artificial rupture of membranes - this stimulates your womb directly to start contracting, if your cervix is ready.
 Oxytocin is sometimes called syntocinon, which is the name for synthetically produced oxytocin (as opposed to that you produce yourself).

-What is artificial rupture of the membranes (amniotomy)?
+Artificial rupture of the membranes (amniotomy)

 This is a procedure in which your midwife breaks your waters for you.
 This can be done for several reasons, including:

 - To start off (induce) your labour.
 There are lots of prostaglandins in amniotic fluid - these are substances that tend to stimulate womb (uterus) contraction as they leak out.

 - To encourage your first stage of labour to progress.